Kewal Dhaliwal

-Kewal Dhaliwal (born 7 October 1964) is a Punjabi playwright, theater director and president of Punjab Sangeet Natak Akademi Chandigarh.
+Kewal Dhaliwal (born 7 October 1964) is a Punjabi playwright, theatre director and president of Punjab Sangeet Natak Akademi Chandigarh.
 An alumnus of the National School of Drama, Dhaliwal has been active in theater for more than forty-seven years.

 Life

 Kewal Dhaliwal was born in a village near Ajnala, Amritsar district, Punjab in the family of Shiv Singh and Mohinder Kaur.
-In 1978, he joined the theatre group of Gursharan bhaji as an artist and worked there for ten years.
-In 1988, Kewal Dhaliwal joined the National School of Drama.
-Then he came to Amritsar and founded Punjabi Theatre Group Manch Rangmanch.
+In 1978, he joined the theatre group of Gursharan Bhaji as an artist and worked there for ten years.
+In 1988, Dhaliwal joined the National School of Drama.
+Then he came to Amritsar and set up Punjabi Theatre Group Manch Rangmanch.